Can Increasing the Hit Ratio Hurt Cache Throughput? (Long Version): Discussion

-As we move to a higher number of cores per CPU and lower disk times, it is evident the LRU-like caching algorithms will start to experience more problems.
-Given that LRU is the predominant caching algorithm used today, we need to figure out how we can adapt LRU-like algorithms so that their throughput doesn't deteriorate with increasing hit ratio.

 The easiest mitigation is to reduce the number of delink operations.
 This can be achieved by performing the delink operation probabilistically (probabilistic LRU).
 As we have shown in Section~\ref{s:models}, when $q$ is very high, probabilistic LRU behaves like FIFO, where increasing the hit ratio only helps.

-Another solution is to simply reduce the hit ratio when it exceeds $p^*_{hit}$ by reducing the cache size.
-This helps with both throughput and cost because the cache is expensive.
+This is the high-level idea behind a very recent paper, \cite{qiu_frozenhot_2023}.

-Another approach is to send some of the requests to the disk directly without touching the cache.
-This solution has been proposed recently~\cite{wu_storage_2021}.
-In such a system, a request is either sent to the cache or to the disk, depending on the load of the cache.
+Another approach is to send some of the requests to the disk directly, bypassing the cache, when cache load is high.
+We simulated this solution and found that throughput stays constant after the critical $p^*_{hit}$ point, rather than dropping.

+One might be thinking at this point that, in a future with higher concurrency and faster disks, one might want to forgo LRU altogether, in favor of FIFO.
+However there are reasons why cache designers prefer LRU to FIFO.
+Specifically FIFO is less efficient in its use of cache space -- a larger cache is needed to obtain the same hit ratio under FIFO as under LRU.
+Thus, what we believe will be used in the future is some {\em combination} of FIFO and LRU which looks a lot like FIFO, but still maintains the efficiency of LRU.
+There are a couple very recent papers (2023) which go in this direction~\cite{S3FIFO, sieve}.